ZhenHuangLab/MemXTerminator/README.md

 * This software requires a GPU and CUDA acceleration.
 So, the installation of CUDA drivers and libraries is necessary.
 * [pyem](https://github.com/asarnow/pyem) is also needed to convert cryoSPARC’s `.cs` files to Relion’s `.star` format for processing.

+## Wiki

+This software has a very accessible [wiki](https://zhenhuanglab.github.io/MemXTerminator/) for better tutorial organization.

 ## Installation

-For specific installation methods, please refer to the wiki installation section.
+For specific installation methods, please refer to the [wiki installation section](https://zhenhuanglab.github.io/MemXTerminator/tutorials/installation/).

 ## Usage